gumaerc-testorg/2.094-spring-2011/content/pages/syllabus.md

 Computer Assignments
 --------------------

 You will not be required to develop a computer program.
-However, some homework will require that you use the graphical user interface of the finite element program system {{% resource_link "cfad136c-0cc0-4b83-935b-7e7621db24b3" "ADINA" %}}.
-Please see {{% resource_link "702e7df9-1ebb-4ab0-b3c1-0d964d04b517" "this page" %}} for a list of alternative finite element analysis packages.
+However, some homework will require that you use the graphical user interface of the finite element program system [ADINA](http://www.adina.com/).
+Please see [this page](http://en.wikipedia.org/wiki/List_of_finite_element_software_packages) for a list of alternative finite element analysis packages.

 Additional Resources
 --------------------